huggingface/huggingface.js/packages/tasks/src/tasks/image-text-to-text/about.md

 ```

-We can now directly pass in the messages to pipeline to infer. `return_full_text` is a flag to include the full prompt including the user input.
-Here we pass as `False` to only return the generated part.
+We can now directly pass in the messages to the pipeline to infer.
+The `return_full_text` flag is used to return the full prompt in the response, including the user input.
+Here we pass `False` to only return the generated text.

 ```python
 outputs = pipe(text=messages, max_new_tokens=20, return_full_text=False)